JSsixtyfour/smashremix/readme.md

 - Metal Mario, Giant DK, and polygon versions of the original cast are available via d-pad up or down.
 - Japanese versions of the original cast are available via d-pad left.
 - European versions of some of the original cast are available via d-pad right.
-- Giga Bowser, Mad Piano, and Super Sonic are available via d-pad up.
+- Giga Bowser, Mad Piano, Super Sonic, Peppy, Slippy, Metal Luigi, Ebisumaru, and Dragon King are available via d-pad up.
 - Polygon versions of some of the remix cast are available via d-pad down.
-- Note: Press L to select a random character on the VS CSS and 12CB CSS.

 ### Character Select Debug Menu
 A menu for modifying certain character attributes is available on each panel.